Yuva2110/Text-Editor/README.md

 I have inserted the File menu option with New,open,save,save as,exit.then in an  edit menu I have listed the copy ,cut,paste,select all, and few other features

+I have also implemented The Fonts,Subscript and superscript Features in this Project

 * Required Tools
  [CMake](https://cmake.org/) >= 3.1.0
  - C++ IDE I have used minGW.